Swimming Calorie Calculator

 Swimming or water aerobics for weight loss?
 Go for it!

 Are you working on a weight loss program, and can't quite decide what physical activities to choose?
 One thing is certain - working out in water is the way to go.
 As long as you don't have any medical conditions preventing you from submerging yourself, exercising in your local pool is bound to be a fun and effective way to reach your ideal body weight.

 So what's so great about swimming or water aerobics for weight loss?
 There are several reasons why exercising in water is great:

 - Water provides more resistance than air, forcing your muscles to do extra work!

-- Last, but not least, it's fun!
+- Last but not least, it's fun!
 Especially in the summer months, working out can get tiring in high temperatures.
-This problems disappears if you do it in the pool!
+This problem disappears if you do it in the pool!